How Do Numbing & Desensitizing Lubes Work? Are They Safe?

 However, you do not want to use this type of lube vaginally if you’re actively trying to conceive a child.

-The Mayo Clinic recommends that anyone trying to conceive should use lubricants that are hydroxyethylcellulose-based because “these lubricants don’t decrease sperm motility and are the most like natural vaginal mucus.”
+Anyone trying to conceive should use lubricants that are hydroxyethylcellulose-based because they don’t hinder sperm motility.

 Desensitizing lubes can potentially offer a unique sexual experience — if you understand how to use them safely.